mitTheos/KLORTHEOS/README.md

 # Welcome to my take on the great KLOR Split Keyboard Project (That is Rev 1.4)

 # CHANGELOG
+09/08/2024
+- Correction of a 0.45 mm interference between hot swap socket and bottom of haptic buzz module.
+The module has been moved upwards by 0.6 mm to clear the interference for those willing to install the stock haptic module.
+- An alternative design for a DIY haptic module is included if you can get a DRV2605LDGSR driver chip and a ELV1411A linear motor.
+Hot air/plate soldering is required.
+This module is 0.8 mm shorter so there will definitely be no interference whatever version of PCB you have.
+I recommend a thinner PCB (1.2 mm) for this module

 07/08/2024
 -  Production validation of the new design.
 Full build completed and tested.
 Current Paste Layers are functionnal for those willing to order stencils.